norecha/pokubot/README.md

 ###FAQ
 * Stuck in StateIdle

     Your resolution is not right.
 If bot fails to automatically change it, you need to manually change values from registry.
 Google how to change resolution for bluestacks.
-You need to **restart** your bs(from system tray icon) after you change resolution.
+You need to **restart** your BlueStacks(from system tray icon) after you change resolution.
 If it still looks wrong, restart your pc.

 * Not attacking, bot dies after first opponent.

     Change your in-game language to English.